 MOVING TO LONDON PRE-DEPARTURE CHECKLIST

 Book your flights

 The earlier you book, the better.
-This is not the kind of flight you can risk to book at the last minute.
-This is a no-brainer, right?
+This is not the kind of flight you can risk booking at the last minute.
+This point is a no-brainer, right?

 Get your s**t together

 Start organising your things (sell, donate or store them) well ahead of your departure date.
 If you are not an advocate of minimalism yet, I'm sure you'll become one once you realise the cost of storage and shipping internationally.

 If you are moving with your partner, you better get them involved in this too.